Big Barda: Justice League

 Though naïve regarding Earth customs, Barda relishes her roles of wife and housekeeper, but when duty calls she never hesitates to assume the posture of a warrior; and when Scott joins the Justice League, Barda participates in several missions.
-In one instance, while training Fire, her weapon, the Mega-Rod, is stolen from her car.
-With the assistance of her husband and the Huntress, she gets it back, but not before many innocent people are killed by its wielder, who was unable to resist the corrupting influence of the Apokoliptian technology.
+In one instance, while training Fire, her weapon, the Mega-Rod, is stolen.
+With the assistance of her husband and the Huntress, she gets it back, but not before many innocent people are killed by its wielder, who was unable to resist its influence.
 Barda also led a JLA mission to rescue her husband after he was lost in space.
 The mission was a result of Manga Khan selling Scott to Granny Goodness.
 Her teammates included Martian Manhunter, Rocket Red, and G'nort.
 In an attempt to dissuade their successful pursuit, Manga Khan hired Lobo, paying him in dolphin feed, to kill them.
-He almost does, before Barda teleports him to a random location, that being ten feet behind Guy Gardner's skull.
-The repercussions of that literal meeting of the minds would last for years.
+He almost does before Barda teleports him behind Guy Gardner.

-For a time, Barda mourns Scott, believing him slain in a battle with Despero, but it was a robot double that was destroyed, as part of a plan by Manga Khan.
+For a time, Barda mourns Scott, believing him slain in a battle with Despero, but it was a robot double that was destroyed, as part of a plan by Khan.

 After their time with the JLI, the two leave Earth for New Genesis, but, they soon return and take up temporary residence aboard the Justice League Refuge.
 During this period, the couple separate briefly due to Scott's lack of consideration for her feelings.
 Barda perishes, but is reborn via Scott's temporary access to great cosmic power.

 Barda has served as a member of the JLA in her own right as well.
-At Takion's order, she and fellow New God Orion were sent as agents of New Genesis to serve on the team.
+At Takion's order, she and fellow New God Orion are sent as agents of New Genesis to serve on the team.
 Takion predicted that the Earth faced a grave threat.
 Their mission is to help mobilize Earth's heroes against the omnipotent Mageddon.
 Over time, they become involved with several other JLA missions.
 Adam Strange, needing help with an alien invasion, enslaves the JLA as part of a bluff.
 The League works for days, turning the planet into a giant teleportation beam.
 The aliens are sent off to the prison planet of Takron-Galtos, which Barda had mentioned several times during the ordeal.
 In another instance, Barda is badly wounded fighting the Queen Bee, a member of the newly reformed Injustice League.
 Once Mageddon is defeated, Barda and Orion resign from the JLA.